Accidental BNL find key building block for 2 COVID-19 vaccines

 What to know

-- The so-called T7 expression system was discovered by a Brookhaven team in 1983 and is a key component in the Pfizer and Moderna COVID-19 vaccines, which have been used in more than 250 million injections in the United States
+- The so-called T7 expression system was discovered by a Brookhaven team in 1983 and is a key component in the production of the coronavirus vaccine

 - In an exquisite piece of scientific subterfuge, a senior BNL biophysicist realized that T7 could be tricked into copying good kinds of protein — like the kind that helps fight human diseases

-Note: A previous version of this story misstated what then-senior BNL biophysicist F. William Studier was studying when his team discovered the T7 expression system; the role the T7 expression system plays in the coronavirus vaccine; and T7’s effects on E. coli bacteria.